 Our academic team will be expanding in order to support the school’s growth and new programs.
 Additionally, we have invested in developing new and exciting fundraising sources to benefit students and ensure that our tuition costs remain as steady as possible over the longer term.

-New programs are being built to ensure continued graduate success and employment opportunities.
-The core of our program will continue to teach our students the benefits of practicing collaborative medicine.
+New programs are being built to ensure continued graduate success and employment opportunities for CCNM – Boucher Campus graduates.
+Our core program will continue to teach our students the benefits of practicing collaborative medicine, and we are in process of creating relationships with other higher education institutions to broaden student opportunities in areas like research and recruitment.
 Boucher graduates are grounded in the roots of the naturopathic medicine and its supporting science, because it represents the soundest form of sustainable medicine.
-We look forward to what will be an exciting 2019.
+We look forward to what will be an exciting 2020.

 To learn more about CCNM – Boucher Campus, click here.